 -- "Stall Dry."
 It's not the same as "Dry Stall," which is pure pumice.
 I seems odd that "Stall Dry," a newer company, chose a similar name---thereby suggesting it's the same product.
 It's not.
 It's like kitty litter.
 However, both do absorb excess moisture in horse stalls.
 "Stall Dry" is common at tack-and-feed stores; "Dry Stall" is hard to find (call first).

 No other soil amendment is as widely used by succulent growers and collectors as pumice (crushed lava rock).
 Here’s why.

 - Pumice enhances drainage in garden beds.

-- It absorbs excess moisture (is used for that purpose in horse stalls) so roots don’t rot in wet weather.
+- It keeps soils from getting mucky, so roots don’t rot in wet weather.

 - It’s a natural, unprocessed organic product that comes from mines.

 - It holds onto moisture.
 Although pumice may appear bone dry, compared to composted pine bark---a major component of bagged potting soils---it retains moisture up to 48 hours (in cool weather).
 Bark holds moisture about half as long.

 - It releases moisture slowly, and at a steady rate.

 - Tiny pores on the surface act as microscopic reservoirs to store moisture and nutrients.